Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Optimize API Calls: Minimize the number of API requests by batching them or using bulk endpoints if available.
+- Optimize API Calls: Minimize the number of API calls by batching requests or using bulk endpoints if available.

 - Monitor Performance: Use tools like New Relic or Datadog to monitor API response times and identify bottlenecks.